 Choosing the Right Tree

 When selecting trees to plant on your property, you should consider the mature height of the tree when determining a suitable planting location.
-Native species will often grow better with fewer insect and disease problems than nonnative trees.
+Read the tag to determine how tall your selected tree will eventually grow.
 For areas near houses and overhead utilities, there are three tree height zones, as follows:

 - Low: The low height zone extends 15 feet on either side of overhead wires.
 Plant only large shrubs and small trees with mature heights of 20 feet or less within this area.